 Your doctor will ask about your medical history and symptoms.
 A series of tests may also be necessary, including:

-Your doctor might recommend a bland diet to reduce stomach irritation.
-Foods to avoid include:
+Your doctor may recommend changes to your diet to reduce stomach irritation.
+Things to avoid include:

-You can help prevent gastritis by monitoring your diet and stress levels.
-Limiting alcohol and aspirin intake may also help to prevent the condition.
+You can help control the complications of gastritis by monitoring your diet and stress levels.
+Limiting alcohol and the use of NSAIDs, like ibuprofen, naproxen, and aspirin may also help to prevent the condition.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.